MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-pcapng-support.md

 ---
 title: Pktmon support for Wireshark (pcapng)
-description: Describes how to convert Pktmon logs to pcapng format for analysis in Wireshark or any other pcapng analyer. ms.topic: how-to
+description: Describes how to convert Pktmon logs to pcapng format for analysis in Wireshark or any other pcapng analyzer. ms.topic: how-to
 author: khdownie
 ms.author: wscontent